TIMMYG Studios

 ZonesCollapsible sections with channels

-ChannelsCommunication channels with user counts
+ChannelsCommunication lines with user counts

-UnitsConnected users in their channels
+UnitsConnected users shown in their channels

 ListenersUsers scanning each channel

-ThemesMultiple themes to choose from
+ThemesMultiple visual themes

-SettingsChange audio levels & PTT key
+SettingsAudio levels and PTT key configuration

 Operations